karen-nativ/Dependency-Graph/README.md

 Both file types are saved in the current working directory.

-1. An interactive html file containing a visual graph This file will be saved in the folder "dependency graph results" in the directory from which this tool is run.
+1. An interactive html file containing a visual graph This file will be saved in the default folder "dependency-graph-HTML" in the directory from which this tool is run.
-   The filename is Dependency Graph <base_entity>.html, where the base entity is the user's input.
+   The folder path is declared in the config file and is modifiable.

 2. A text file containing graph information
+   This file will be saved in the default folder "dependency-graph-text" in the directory from which this tool is run.
-   The filename is declared in the config file and is modifiable.
+   The folder path is declared in the config file and is modifiable.
    The format of this file is the following:

        Vertices:
        <list of module names(strings) in the graph>